MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="CanEmbed">Can I embed the framework into my application?</strong>

 Yes, you can.
 See a [developer guide](devmanual/embedding-msn-in-custom-application.md) about embedding MapSurfer.NET into a custom application.

+>%!INFO!% <strong id="GenTileCache">How can I generate a tile cache using my map style?</strong>

+You can use either [MapSurfer.NET Studio](/usermanual/tools/msnstudio/export-tile-cache.md) or [MSNMapGen](/usermanual/tools/msnmapgen.md) utility to accomplish this task.

 >%!INFO!% <strong id="PublishWebService">How can I publish a web map service?</strong>